dimitri/pgloader/pgloader.1.md

         be converted by the default cast rule into a PostgreSQL type `varchar(N)`.

+      - *with extra auto_increment*

+        The casting rule is only applied against MySQL columns having the *extra* column `auto_increment` option set, so that it's possible to target e.g. `serial` rather than `integer`.

+        The default matching behavior, when this option isn't set, is to match both columns with the extra definition and without.

+        This means that if you want to implement a casting rule that target either `serial` or `integer` from a `smallint` definition depending on the *auto_increment* extra bit of information from MySQL, then you need to spell out two casting rules as following:

+            type smallint  with extra auto_increment
+              to serial drop typemod keep default keep not null, type smallint
+              to integer drop typemod keep default keep not null

 	The supported casting options are:

 	  - *drop default*, *keep default*